Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    provided features for high availability and
    server side redundancy.

-   The first profile fmp4/CMAF ingest advances over the smooth ingest procotol including lessons learned over the last
+   The first profile CMAF ingest
+   advances over the smooth
+   ingest procotol including lessons learned over the last
    ten years after the initial deployment of